WVAviator/harmonicli/readme.md

 - `yarn`
 - `yarn install:local`

-This installs the `play` command globally and will require a password.
+This installs the `play` command globally and may require a password.
-Alternatively, if you do not want to install the CLI globally or cannot sudo, you can use `yarn dev` in place of `play`.
+Alternatively, if you do not want to install the CLI globally or cannot sudo, you can use `yarn dev` in place of `harmonicli`.

-To play a song, simply append your search query to the `play` command like so:
+To play a song, simply append your search query to the `harmonicli` command like so:

 `play old town road`